-Twenty-Two Years After the Cancellation of a Beloved Soap, We Look Back in Anger… Through Tear-Stained Eyes
+Twenty-Three Years After the Cancellation of a Beloved Soap, We Look Back in Anger… Through Tear-Stained Eyes

 On April 12, 1999, NBC blasted Another World out of the daytime galaxy.